mxclip/mxclip/README.md

 - **Trigger Detection**: Identify clip-worthy moments based on speech, repetition, or chat activity
 - **Automatic Clip Generation**: Extract, process, and save video clips with subtitles
 - **Metadata Management**: Store organized metadata for each clip
+- **Advanced Audio Analysis**: Analyze audio content for emotional tone, keywords, and key moments (NEW)
+- **Intelligent Clip Suggestion**: Get smart clip suggestions based on audio content understanding (NEW)
+- **Platform Stream Recording**: Record streams directly from Twitch, YouTube, and more with URL resolution (NEW)

 ## Components